-Boralex Inc. announced the commercial commissioning of the Témiscouata II wind power project, located in the Bas-Saint-Laurent region in Canada, with an installed capacity of 51.7 MW.
+Boralex Inc. announced the commercial commissioning of the Témiscouata II wind power project, located in the Bas-Saint-Laurent region in Canada,

 Patrick Lemaire, President and CEO, pointed out “the exemplary work of our team, which made it possible to complete this project on budget and ahead of schedule.”